illydh/2025-nfl-bdb/README.md

     unzip path/to/file/nfl-big-data-bowl-2025.zip'
     ```
     *Note: `kaggle.json` is a API token created from Kaggle creator accounts and is necessary to access Kaggle commands.
 Directions to downloading one can be found [here](https://www.kaggle.com/docs/api).*
-2. Place the dataset in the same directory that this repository is cloned in.
+2. Place the dataset and the script files into the same directory that this repository is cloned in.
 3. Preprocess the data and train the model.
 4. Evaluate the model.